Continuing Medical Education Mission Statement

 The American Society of Colon and Rectal Surgeons (ASCRS) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) for physicians.
 ASCRS takes responsibility for the content, quality and scientific integrity of this CME activity.

-The American Society of Colon and Rectal Surgeons (ASCRS) designates this live activity for a maximum of 30.5 AMA PRA Category 1 Credits™.
+The American Society of Colon and Rectal Surgeons (ASCRS) designates this live activity for a maximum of 30.5 AMA PRA Category 1 Credits™ and designates these enduring activities for a maximum of 54 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing Medical Education Credit